Data Federation vs. Data Warehousing vs. Data Integration

 The disadvantage of data federation, however, is actually one of its strengths: it prevents data from being changed.
 This feature is great for retaining historical accuracy, but awkward for companies looking to continually update their data.

 James Kobielus in his ZDNet article explores the core difference between the enterprise data warehousing (EDW) and data federation.
 To some extent, data federation may generally seem outdated, compared to data warehousing, which at first looks like a more reasonable approach:

 Federated environments are not optimized for heavy-hitting data matching, merging, transformation, and cleansing, all of which are essential functions to deliver a “single version of the truth” for business intelligence (BI).

 However, James also lists the benefits data federation may deliver in the company’s overall business intelligence strategy:

 Data federation is an umbrella term for a wide range of operational BI topologies that provide decentralized, on-demand alternatives to the centralized, batch-oriented architectures characteristic of traditional EDW environments.

 In the real world, data federation and EDW are not that mutually exclusive, and may very well target different markets, as data federation is better suited to near-real-time BI requirements than the batch-oriented EDWs deployed in many organizations.

-So, where does data integration fit in the picture?
-Certain aspects of data integration intersect with both of the technologies discussed above.
-On the one hand, data integration may very well involve copying and moving data around, which is contrary to the definition of data federation, yet fits very well into the concept of data warehousing.
-On the other hand, data federation is in many aspects only a single instance of data integration in that the metadata it uses can be employed in the integration processes.
+So, where do data integration activities, such as migration or synchronization, fit in the picture?
+Certain aspects of data integration intersect with both of the approaches discussed above.
+On the one hand, copying and moving data is an integral part of data warehousing.
+On the other hand, for data federation, you still apply some (smaller) data integration efforts to aggregate/unify metadata (for federated DBs) or combine reports (for federated BI).

 - Top Data Integration Challenges: Meet DQ, CDI, EAI, DW, and BI